-Delhi Assembly elections: Voting begins in 13,766 polling stations
+Delhi Assembly elections: 8.10% voter turnout recorded till 9 am

 Polling is also underway for the bye-election in the Milkipur Assembly seat in Uttar Pradesh.

+A voter turnout of 8.10% was recorded till 9 am on Wednesday in the Delhi Assembly elections, according to Election Commission data.

+While the North East district in the national capital recorded the highest turnout with 10.7% of voters casting their ballot, New Delhi district saw the lowest at 6.51%.

-Voting for the Delhi Assembly elections began at 7 am on Wednesday, with 699 candidates in the fray.
+Voting in the national capital began at 7 am and will end at 6 pm.
+There are 699 candidates in the fray.

 Polling is taking place in a single phase across 13,766 polling stations set up at 2,696 locations for over 1.5 crore eligible voters to cast their ballot.
-Booths will be open till 6 pm.
+The votes will be counted on Saturday.

 The Election Commission has deployed 220 companies of the Central Armed Police Forces, 35,626 personnel from the Delhi Police and 19,000 Home Guards to ensure peaceful polling, ANI reported.